LUISDASARTIMANHAS/Applied-Energistics-2-Factorio-version/README.md

 ME Import Busses push things into network storage
 ME Export Busses pull things from network storage
-ME Interfaces both pull from and push to network storage Terminals both push to and pull from network storage when you insert or take items, or to refill the crafting slots ME Storage Busses don't really push to or pull from storage, they push to or pull from the connected inventory in order to use it as network storage (so really other devices push to or pull from them)
+ME Interfaces both pull from and push to network storage Terminals both push to and pull from network storage when you insert or take itens, or to refill the crafting slots ME Storage Busses don't really push to or pull from storage, they push to or pull from the connected inventory in order to use it as network storage (so really other devices push to or pull from them)

 Topic Link: [Import, Export, and Storage](https://guide.appliedenergistics.org/#/1.20.1/ae2:ae2-mechanics/import-export-storage.md)